berkes/berkes.github.com/src/_posts/2022-08-09-ruby-slow-database-slow.markdown

 https://twitter.com/dhh/status/1259644085322670080

 Rails' internal complexity has two profound effects on performance.
-One is that it has tons of abstractions, critically referred to as "Black Magick".
+One is that it has tons of abstractions, critically referred to as "Black Magick."
 The other is that your data passes through all these layers and all this complexity before the request-response of a typical HTTP cycle is finished.